 Is there finished pottery available for sale?

 Yes!
-Gallery 1205 is fully stocked with professionally crafted ceramics of all varieties.
-A constant flow of new work by our members is always on display, as well as works by those showing in our current exhibits.
+Gallery 1205 is regularly has shows with for sale ceramics, in addition to open studio events throughout the year.
+Sign up for our mailing list to know when the next event is!
 You can also visit our members’ websites by following the links in the “staff and members” section.
 Members are also available to create custom orders.